dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 [Jom](http://wiki.qt.io/Jom) is a tool made by `Qt` folks.
 It's a re-implementation of the `nmake` command, but with support for multiple jobs.
-Te command line switch to build with multiple CPU is also called `-j`, which is nice because tt meant the build script code would get simpler.
+Te command line switch to build with multiple CPU is also called `-j`, which is nice because it meant the build script code would get simpler.

 That gave quite some good results, but the build was still slower than on Linux and macOS.

-In order to investigate, I decided to keep the Windows resource monitor opened during a build with JOM.
+In order to investigate, I decided to keep the Windows resource monitor opened during a build with JOM:

-Here's what it looked like:

 ![Building with Jom](/pics/building-jom.png)

 You can see there's a drop in CPU usage during build.
 From what I understand, it happens during linking.

-## Using ninja
+## Using Ninja

-Finally, circa 2010, `ninja` came out.
+Finally, circa 2010, [Ninja](https://ninja-build.org/) came out.

 As soon as I read the description of the project: "a small build system with a focus on speed", and the fact there was an experimental support for it in